sourcegraph/about/content/blogposts/2023/big-code-in-ai-era.md

     * 91% would save a significant amount of time if their codebase was fully searchable across all sources and repos.
     * 88% want a tool that would allow them to have a greater output with fewer people and resources.

 **We can’t ignore the Big Code problem anymore.**
 * Devs spend almost as much time reading, interpreting, and fixing code as they do writing it.
 Devs told us that they spend only 20% of their time in the codebase writing new code for core products.
     * That 20% drops down to 14% when you take non-code activities into account like meetings and documentation.
-* 87% of devs and engineering leaders are already struggling to keep their knowledge up to date on the new code.
+* 87% of devs and engineering leaders are already struggling to keep their knowledge of new code up to date.
-* 74% of developers and engineering leaders say that they already rely too heavily on other people to understand their code base and product architecture in order to develop new code.
+* 74% of developers and engineering leaders say they already rely too heavily on other people to understand their code base and product architecture in order to develop new code.
 * Developer satisfaction is taking a big hit because of Big Code:
     * 73% of devs are blocked more frequently due to the size of their codebase.
     * 85% of devs struggle to maintain efficiency in their day-to-day.
-    * 82% wish they could spend less time looking for information or old code and more time actually coding
+    * 82% wish they could spend less time looking for information or old code and more time actually coding.

-### How to get ahead of Big Code + AI pains?
+### How can you get ahead of Big Code + AI pains?

 Are we headed into a future where companies declare bankruptcy on Big Code in hopes of getting back to innovation, or are there strategies and solutions dev teams can adopt to get ahead of Big Code pains in the rise of AI?

-* **Form an AI advisory committee** with leaders from your engineering, legal, and security teams and task them with ID-ing the risks and opportunities AI presents for your company, and planning ahead to address them.
+* **Form an AI advisory committee** with leaders from your engineering, legal, and security teams and task them with ID-ing the risks and opportunities AI presents for your company, and plan ahead to address them.
-* **Streamline your use of AI** across teams and consider a “BYOLLM”.
+* **Streamline your use of AI** across teams and consider a “Bring Your Own LLM”.
 Security standards, retention policies, and documentation for AI tools vary, so pick one tool you’re confident in and standardize on it.
 * **Put AI to work on Big Code.** Yes, AI can make Big Code pains worse, but many devtool companies are embedding AI into their workflows to help devs get back to building cool stuff.
 Use AI to gain clearer insight into code ownership, find vulnerabilities faster by using AI to search across your entire codebase, and rely on AI coding assistants like you would a senior dev: to onboard team members and provide valuable context that’s easily lost in growing codebases and changing teams.